Domain Name: Everything You Need To Know [2024]

 The Second Level Of Domain Name

 The second-level domain (SLD) is the part of the domain name that appears immediately before the TLD.
-The SLD is typically used to identify the specific organization or individual with the domain name.
+People typically use the SLD to identify the specific organization or individual with the domain name.

 The Third Level Of Domain Name: SubDomain

-The third-level domain is optional and can be used to identify subdomains or specific areas of a website.
+You can use a third-level domain to identify subdomains or specific areas of a website.
+It’s optional.

 For example, in the domain name “subdomain.example.com,” “subdomain” is the third-level domain.